 - Roofing underlayment and accessories

 - Ventilation to be installed

 - Overhead costs (insurance / advertising / trucks /cost of doing business / etc)

 Most roofers already have all these figured out, and adjust prices for each individual job, based on these factors.
 A typical contractor has a base price per “square” (1 square is a roof area of 10*10′ or 100 sq. ft., and is used in the industry to simplify communication between suppliers, architects, sub-contractors and customers).
 On top of the base price per square they add additional factors, such as complexity of the job, amount of flashing to be done, and other items such as ventilation, etc.

 What goes into the cost of new roof installation

 Let’s look at an example: typical roof – a ranch house that is 26 feet wide by 48 feet long, and has a roof pitch of 5 in 12.
 The size of such a roof is 1350 sq. ft., and with waste of 10%, the roofer will need about 1485 sq. ft.
 (15 squares) of shingles or other roofing material.

 Whether the roofer calculates their job per square of roofing area or per square of roofing materials to be installed, the overall number should be about the same.

-The above items give the roofer a cost of materials / square, needed for the job.
+The above items give the contractor cost of materials / square, needed for the job.

-Having cost of materials in mind, the roofer already knows how long such a roof should take to install, and how many roofers he/she will need on the job – this provides the cost of labor, including taxes and workers comp insurance.
+Having the cost of materials in mind, the contractor already knows how long such a roof should take to install, and how many roofers he/she will need on the job – this provides the cost of labor, including taxes and workers comp insurance.